Coding for EasyOS

 these two, such as the "devx" SFS.

-To obtain the "devx" SFS, click on the "sfs" icon on the desktop,
+- click on the "pkg" icon on the desktop,

-asked whether to install it into a container or the main desktop
+whether to install it into a new container, an existing

 Choice of language: script